ortizjuan2/carnd/behavioral_cloning/writeup_report.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+The overall strategy for deriving a model architecture was to use a similar model to the one used by Nvidia paper [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
+This model gave excellent result, so I decide to use a similar architecture modifying the number of neurons to fit the resources of my desktop computer and to allow the parameters to fit my GPU which only have 2 GB of memory.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+In order to gauge how well the model was working, I split my image and steering angle data into a training and test set.
+I found that my model had a low mean squared error on the training set and a low mean squared error on the test set when trained by about 40 epochs using 5.000 images.
+This implied that the model was working well but adding more images will definitively help improve the performance of the prediction reducing the training and test errors.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Then I starting to add more images taking them at places like right and left turns, placing the car near the left border of the lane and turning towards the center and placing the car near the right border of the lane and turning towards the center.
+This helped to maintain the car in the center of the lane.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track specially in the curves after the bridge, so to improve the driving behavior in these cases, I took more sample images and added to the training dataset, this helped to drive passing those turns very well.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture is the one depicted in section 1 of section Model Architecture and Training Strategy.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ####3.
 Creation of the Training Set & Training Process